fycth/webrtcexample/README.md

     ./start.sh - to start in console
     ./start_detached.sh - to start detached (in background)

-Now configure your web server, point them on [www] folder as a 'root dir', and open your new web site.
+Now, configure your web server, point them on [www] folder as a 'root dir', and open your new web site.

 ### For Windows Users